microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationuser-list-assignments.md

 <!-- { "blockType": "permissions", "name": "educationuser_list_assignments" } -->
 [!INCLUDE [permissions-table](../includes/permissions/educationuser-list-assignments-permissions.md)]

 Calling the `/me` endpoint requires a signed-in user and therefore delegated permissions.
-Application permissions are not supported when using the `/me` endpoint.
+Application permissions aren't supported when using the `/me` endpoint.

 The `/users/{user-id}` endpoint works with delegated and application permissions.